 Reviewing your subscription data as it exists in ChartMogul

 Once imported, ChartMogul gives you complete visibility into your data as it exists in our platform through a series of data tables.
-To view these tables, navigate to Data Platform > Sources, then select the source you want to view.
+To view these tables, navigate to Data & Config > Sources, then select the source you want to view.
 Learn more about the data stored in each table and table column.

 Reviewing your metrics after importing data